-The Student Judiciary is a formal hearing body elected by the students and consists of one chief justice, four associate justices, and two alternate justices.
+The Student Judiciary, a committee of Student Senate is a formal hearing body elected by the students and consists of one chief justice, four associate justices, and two alternate justices.
 The Judiciary hears appeals resulting from a disciplinary sanction imposed from a violation of the Community Code.
 The Student Judiciary Board has authority to conduct a formal hearing and levy sanctions in cases of appeal of sanctions for violation of the Community Code, where the original sanction consists of a fine less than \$200.